raymondji/commitstack/README.md

 - In software parlance, Commitstack wants to be a [library, not a framework](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/).
 - That said, I don't think Git is the pinnacle of what an easy to use VCS could look like, so kudos to products that are innovating there.

 On the flipside, one reason Commitstack might not be a good fit is if you prefer to avoid `git rebase`.
-Commitstack relies on `git rebase --update-refs` internally, and expects users to use it as well to edit their stacked branches.
+Commitstack uses `git rebase --update-refs` internally, and expects users to as well to edit stacked branches.

 ## Installation